arfc/tap-msr/solid-b4c-rods/README.md

 Contians the material definitions for tap-msr.

 ## core.ini
-Contains the TAP geometry definitions
+Contains the TAP geometry definitions.
+333 moderator rods per quadrant, salt volume fraction (SVF) is 0.907268

 ## fuel, mod, clad, control, struct
 These files are used to calculate group XS for MOLTRES.